Feinstein: No Gun Law Would Have Stopped Las Vegas Shooting [VIDEO] | John Hawkins' Right Wing News

 - Comment Now 0

-The aged and far too long Sen. from California, Dianne Feinstein, finally admitted during a news interview that there is no gun control law that would have stopped the mass shooting that we had in Vegas.
-Is this the Sen. seeing truth and admitting that the lefts game of controlling the 2nd amendment is the wrong approach?
+The aged and in office far too long Sen. from California, Dianne Feinstein, finally admitted during a news interview that there is no gun control law that would have stopped the mass shooting that we had in Vegas.
+Is this the Senator seeing truth and admitting that the left’s game of controlling the 2nd Amendment is the wrong approach?

 Or was she just backed up against the wall?

-Sen. Feinstein had been given a spot on CBS News’s “Face the Nation”, for her views on gun control legislation after the mass killing of country music concert goers in Vegas last weekend.
+Sen. Feinstein had been given a spot on CBS News’ “Face the Nation,” for her views on gun control legislation after the mass killing of country music concert goers in Vegas last weekend.

 Host John Dickerson launched a very good question at the center.
 One that is never asked by the media, generally: